survivejs/webpack-book/manuscript/02_compared.md

 * [JSPM](http://jspm.io/) pushes package management directly to the browser.
 It relies on [System.js](https://github.com/systemjs/systemjs), a dynamic module loader, and skips the bundling step altogether during development.
 You can generate a production bundle using it.
 Glen Maddern goes into good detail on his [video about JSPM](https://www.youtube.com/watch?t=33&v=iukBMY4apvI).
 * [pundle](https://www.npmjs.com/package/pundle) advertises itself as a next generation bundler and notes particularly its performance.
 * [Rollup](https://www.npmjs.com/package/rollup) focuses particularly on bundling ES6 code.
-A feature known as *tree shaking* is one of its main attractions.
+A feature known as *tree shaking* is one of its attractions.
 It allows you to drop unused code based on usage.
 Tree shaking is supported by webpack 2 up to a point.
 You can use Rollup with webpack through [rollup-loader](https://www.npmjs.com/package/rollup-loader).
 * [AssetGraph](https://www.npmjs.com/package/assetgraph) takes an entirely different approach and builds on top of HTML semantics making it highly useful for tasks like [hyperlink analysis](https://www.npmjs.com/package/hyperlink) or [structural analysis](https://www.npmjs.com/package/assetviz). [webpack-assetgraph-plugin](https://www.npmjs.com/package/webpack-assetgraph-plugin) bridges webpack and AssetGraph together.
 * [FuseBox](https://github.com/fuse-box/fuse-box) is a bundler focusing on speed.
 It uses a zero-configuration approach and aims to be usable out of the box.
-* [StealJS](https://stealjs.com/) is a dependency loader and a build tool which has focus on performance and ease of use.
+* [StealJS](https://stealjs.com/) is a dependency loader and a build tool which has focused on performance and ease of use.

 I'll go through the main options next in greater detail.

 ## Make

 [Make](https://en.wikipedia.org/wiki/Make_%28software%29) goes way back, as it was initially released in 1977.
 Even though it's an old tool, it has remained relevant.
 Make allows you to write separate tasks for various purposes.
-For instance, you might have separate tasks for creating a production build, minifying your JavaScript or running tests.
+For instance, you might have different tasks for creating a production build, minifying your JavaScript or running tests.
 You can find the same idea in many other tools.

 Even though Make is mostly used with C projects, it's not tied to it in any way.
 James Coglan discusses in detail [how to use Make with JavaScript](https://blog.jcoglan.com/2014/02/05/building-javascript-projects-with-make/).
 Consider the abbreviated code based on James' post below: